The 1st Rodborough Girl Guide Company

 The Stroud News featured Lynda and her sisters in a “Women of 1968” article.
 June was assistant Guider and Karen had also been involved with Guiding in Rodborough.
 The article mentioned a previous trio of sisters who had been company leaders: Mary, Jane & Katherine Friend.

-In 1970 Miss Cynthia Discott was Captain.
+In 1970 Miss Cynthia Didcott was Captain.

 In 1972 Mrs Winifred Evans was Captain